dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :signature: acosh x => y

-   :parameter x: An instance of type :drm:`<real>`.
+   :parameter x: An instance of type :drm:`<number>`.
 The angle, in radians.
    :value y: An instance of type :drm:`<float>`.

    :description: